jbernhard/ebe-osg/README.md

 If everything is working, you can start submitting larger batches of jobs.
 I recommend configuring your input files at this point.

+For convenience, you may place your grid password in the file `.vomspw` in ebe-osg root.
+The submit script will read the file so you don't have to type your password every time you submit a job.
+Obviously, there is a significant security risk when storing a password in plain text.
+Therefore, please use a unique password and change the permissions of the file to only be readable by you (chmod 600).

 ### Optimization

 This system is very robust, and you should have near-perfect reliability.
 I typically see >99.9% success rate.